sandeshpp17/WebGames/README.md

-### WebGame Project
+### WebGame Project with Docker Integration

 #### Overview
-The WebGame project is a web-based platform that provides users with the ability to register, log in, and access a variety of online games.
-The project uses Flask as the web framework and MongoDB for data storage.
-The user interface is designed with HTML, CSS, and JavaScript to create an engaging and user-friendly experience.
+The WebGame project is a web-based platform that allows users to register, log in, and access a variety of online games.
+The project uses Flask for the backend, MongoDB for data storage, and includes a Docker setup to simplify deployment and ensure consistent environments across development and production.

 #### Features
-1. **User Registration**: Allows new users to register by providing a username, email, and password.
+1. **User Registration**: Allows new users to sign up by providing a username, email, and password.
 2. **User Login**: Enables registered users to log in using their username and password.
-3. **Game Dashboard**: Once logged in, users can access a dashboard with featured games.
+3. **Game Dashboard**: Provides access to a variety of online games after logging in.
 4. **Password Visibility Toggle**: Users can toggle the visibility of passwords during registration and login.
-5. **Responsive Design**: The website layout is designed to be responsive, ensuring usability across various devices.
+5. **Responsive Design**: Ensures usability across different devices.
+6. **Docker Integration**: Utilizes Docker to create a containerized environment for easy deployment and consistency.

 #### File Structure
 - **app.py**: The main Flask application file containing routes and database interactions.
+- **Dockerfile**: Defines the Docker image for the Flask application.
+- **docker-compose.yml**: Configures the Docker services for the application and MongoDB.
+- **requirements.txt**: Lists the dependencies for the Flask application.
 - **templates/**: Directory containing HTML templates for different pages.
   - `login.html`: Template for the login page.
   - `register.html`: Template for the registration page.